-The Cycle of Mediocrity, within the business environment, involves the “dummying” down of the organization through inadequate training and knowledge-building and absence of operational standards and measures.
-Envisage the Cycle of Mediocrity as a circle, with low job satisfaction and high turnover leading to decreased customer satisfaction, lower revenue, profitability and productivity.
-As a result, decreased financials lead to lower wages, training and employee morale.
+The Cycle of Mediocrity, within the business environment, involves the “dummying” down of the organization through inadequate training and knowledge-building and the absence of operational standards and measures.
+Envisage the Cycle of Mediocrity as a circle, with low job satisfaction and high turnover leading to decreased customer satisfaction, lower revenue, profitability, and productivity.
+As a result, decreased financials lead to lower wages, training, and employee morale.

 “Quality is not an act, it is a habit.”

 There are eight product quality management dimensions that are characteristically used, at a strategic level, to analyze quality characteristics.
 David A. Garvin, former C. Roland Christensen Professor of Business Administration at Harvard Business School, developed the concept.
 Some of the dimensions are mutually reinforcing as improvement in one may be at the expense of others.